exercism/javascript/exercises/concept/high-score-board/.docs/instructions.md

 - The second parameter is the name of the player as a string.

 This function should remove the entry for the given player from the board and return the board afterwards.
-If the player was not on the board in the first place, the board nothing should happen to the board.
+If the player was not on the board in the first place, nothing should happen to the board.
 It should be returned as is.

 ```javascript